Skip to main content

 image.png

-• Loyalty Enrolment: Starts a flow when a customer first signs up for your loyalty program.
+• Loyalty Enrolment: Starts when a customer first signs up for the loyalty program.

-• Loyalty Issuance: Triggers when loyalty points are given to a customer, typically after a purchase.
+• Loyalty Issuance: Triggers when points are awarded, typically after a purchase.

-• Loyalty Redemption: Triggers when a customer spends their loyalty points to claim a reward.
+• Loyalty Redemption: Triggers when a customer spends points to claim a reward.

-• Gift Issuance: Starts a flow when a gift card is purchased and issued to a customer.
+• Gift Issuance: Starts when a gift card is purchased and issued.

-• Reward Issuance: Triggers when a specific, non-point reward (like a coupon) is given to a customer.
+• Reward Issuance: Triggers when a non-point reward (like a coupon) is given.

-• Gift Redemption: Triggers when a customer uses a gift card to make a payment.
+• Gift Redemption: Triggers when a customer uses a gift card for payment.

-• Loyalty Bonus: Starts a flow when a customer receives bonus points outside of a standard purchase (e.g., for a birthday).
+• Loyalty Bonus: Starts when a customer receives bonus points (e.g., a birthday bonus).

-• Tier Upgrade: Triggers the moment a customer earns enough to move up to a new loyalty tier (e.g., from Silver to Gold).
+• Tier Upgrade: Triggers the moment a customer moves to a higher loyalty tier.

-• On Purchase: Starts a flow whenever any customer completes a purchase transaction.
+• On Purchase: Starts whenever any customer completes a purchase transaction.

-• Loyalty Adjustment: Triggers when a staff member manually adds or removes points from a customer's account.
+• Loyalty Adjustment: Triggers when a staff member manually adds or removes points.

-• Referral Program: Starts a flow when a customer successfully refers a friend who signs up or makes a purchase.
+• Referral Program: Starts when a customer successfully refers a signed-up friend.

-• Webhook: An advanced trigger that starts a flow when an external system (like your website) sends a signal to OptCulture.
+• Webhook: An advanced trigger that starts a flow via an external system signal.

-• Webform: Triggers when a customer submits a specific OptCulture-hosted webform (like a "Contact Us" form).
+• Webform: Triggers when a customer submits an OptCulture-hosted webform.

-• Contact Added: A general trigger that starts a flow when any new contact is added to your database, regardless of the source.
+• Contact Added: A general trigger that starts when any new contact enters the database.

 Step 4: Add and Connect Action Nodes